-5241 SPRING MOUNTAIN ROAD - P.O.
-BOX 98510 - LAS VEGAS, NEVADA 89193-8510 -
+Southwest Gas Logo 5241 SPRING MOUNTAIN ROAD - LAS VEGAS, NEVADA 89150 -

-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD THURSDAY, MAY 11, 2000
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD THURSDAY, MAY 10, 2001

-NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Southwest Gas Corporation ("Company") will be held on Thursday, May 11, 2000, at 10:00 a.m. in the auditorium of the Company's Headquarters office building, 5241 Spring Mountain Road, Las Vegas, Nevada, for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Southwest Gas Corporation ("Company") will be held on Thursday, May 10, 2001, at 10:00 a.m. in the convention facilities at the Rio Pavilion Convention Center, Rio All-Suite Casino Resort, 3700 West Flamingo Road, Las Vegas, Nevada, for the following purposes:

-- (1) To elect 11 directors of the Company; - (2) To consider and vote on a proposal to ratify the selection of Arthur Andersen LLP as independent public accountants for the Company; and - (3) To transact such other business as may properly come before the meeting or any adjournment thereof.
+- (1) To elect 11 directors of the Company; - (2) To consider and act upon a proposal to ratify the selection of Arthur Andersen LLP as independent public accountants of the Company; - (3) To consider and act upon a shareholder proposal to request the Board of Directors to redeem rights distributed under the Company's shareholder rights plan unless the plan receives shareholder approval; and - (4) To transact such other business as may properly come before the meeting or any adjournment thereof.

-The Board of Directors has established March 14, 2000, as the record date for the determination of shareholders entitled to vote at the Annual Meeting and to receive notice thereof.
+The Board of Directors has established March 13, 2001, as the record date for the determination of shareholders entitled to vote at the Annual Meeting and to receive notice thereof.